ArabellaTech/ydcommon/README.rst

 ``STATICFILES_STORAGE = "ydcommon.file_system_storage.YDcommonFileSystemStorage"`` - adds additional compression for all images in staticfiles directories.
 IMPORTANT: for this to work you need to add 'image_diet' to your INSTALLED APPS
 ``image_died`` added into installed apps - required by "ydcommon.file_system_storage.YDcommonFileSystemStorage"

 ``YDCOMMON_COMPRESS_STATIC_IMAGES`` - compress static images when true.
 Collectstatic takes very long with this, set False for local and dev.
+Defaults to False.

 Image_diet addons